Arthroscopic knee surgery in a middle-age patient. Are there non-surgical options?

-An October 2020 study (5) lead by the University of Alberta in Edmonton, Canada offered this observation in the journal Tissue Engineering (Part A).
+An October 2020 study (28) led by the University of Alberta in Edmonton, Canada offered this observation in the journal Tissue Engineering (Part A).
 “Bone marrow-derived mesenchymal stem cells have the potential to form the mechanically responsive matrices of joint tissues, including the menisci of the knee joint.”
 Matrices are the scaffold-like structures that are created in the body for things like fingernails and cartilage to grow on.

 Bone marrow aspirate – stem cell therapy and Prolotherapy

 In our office, “Bone marrow aspirate” or stem cell therapy is used in conjunction with dextrose Prolotherapy.
 Prolotherapy is a non-surgical regenerative treatment that can stimulate natural healing repair in the knee.
-The goal of the treatment to rebuild tissue and provide stability to the knee.
+The goal of the treatment is to rebuild tissue and provide stability to the knee.
 Stem cell therapy or Stem cell Prolotherapy is the combined use of your own harvested stem cells and dextrose Prolotherapy to treat the entire knee environment.

 Not all meniscus tears and injuries (even those after meniscus surgery) require stem cell therapy to heal.
 We have documented in numerous studies that simple dextrose Prolotherapy has a 90% success rate in our office.
 However, for cases of the more advanced meniscus and related cartilage damage, our team of Prolotherapy practitioners may choose to use stem cell injections in combination with dextrose Prolotherapy to strengthen and stabilize the surrounding support structures of the knee.